wigig-tools/qd-interpreter/README.md

 The SU-MIMO BT results are obtained using `top K = 20` when `--mimoDataMode` is set to `online`.

 **Please note that these results are not the same as the ns-3 results presented above.
-Please check [MIMO](#mimo-visualization) for more information.**
+Please check [MIMO](#mimo-visualization) section for more information.**

 #### SU-MIMO Oracle preprocessed results